ravimad/Orb2015/artifact.md

 ## Measuring the accuracy of the inferred bounds - Reproducing the results of Figure 10

-To run the experiments whose results are shown in Figure 10, we instrument the benchmark to track the resources (using `./leon --instrument` option), and add drivers to run the benchmarks with inputs that execise the worst-case behavior.
+To carry out the experiment whose results are shown in Figure 10, we instrument the benchmark to track the resources (using `./leon --instrument` option), and add drivers to run the benchmarks with inputs that execise the worst-case behavior.
 All such instrumented benchmarks (having an executable `main` function) can found in the folder: `~/leon/RuntimeEvaluation/src/main/scala/steps` (or alloc).
 The `main` function of each benchmark runs the benchmark on many inputs, computes the dynamic resource usage, and compares it against the statically inferred bounds as described in the section 5 of the paper.
-Below we describe the procedure for reproducing the results of Figure 10.
+Use the following commands to execute the instrumented benchmarks.

     $ cd ~/leon/RuntimeEvaluation/
     $ sbt                            ## invokes the scala build tool